-From a business point of view, analytical skills, problem-solving skills, keen observation and precision, good domain knowledge and strategic thinking are the keys to be a good data analyst.
+From a business point of view, analytical skills, problem-solving skills, keen observation and precision, good domain knowledge, and strategic thinking are the key characteristics of a data analyst.

-By now, you must be having a fair idea of what is expected from a data analyst – this is common to any industry you work in, except that the domain knowledge will be different.
-To summarise, the key roles and responsibilities of a data analyst are –
+By now, you must be having a fair idea of what is expected from a data analyst.
+In general, the day-to-day tasks of a data analyst are common to any industry, except that the domain knowledge will be different.
+To summarise, the key roles and responsibilities of a data analyst are as follows:

-- Mine structured or unstructured data from internal and external sources, through various means like surveys, interviews, etc…
+- Mine structured or unstructured data from internal and external sources, like surveys, interviews, etc.

-- Interpret sets of data using different statistical tools and studying patterns, behaviors, and trends that can help with diagnostic and predictive analysis
+- Interpret data sets using different statistical tools and studying patterns, behaviors, and trends that can help with diagnostic and predictive analysis.

-- Able to work out a logical and methodical approach to solve problems, meet deadlines and communicate any gaps to the stakeholders
+- Use logical and methodical approaches to solve problems, meet deadlines, and communicate any gaps to the stakeholders.

 People are also reading: